The Best Places to Visit in Bursa

 2: Ulu Cami – The Grand Mosque

-As Bursa’s most famous mosque, people visit outside of prayer times to see the 15th century, stunning exterior and interior, Ottoman and Seljuk architecture.
+As Bursa's most famous mosque and one of the top-visited attractions, many a tourist will visit outside of prayer times to see the 15th century, stunning exterior and interior Ottoman and Seljuk architecture.
 Famed for its twenty domes sitting in a 5 x 4 row, while there, look for calligraphy wall inscriptions dating from its construction.
 One photographed and much-admired structure is the large fountain and pool sitting under the central dome.

 3: Koza Han Caravansary